 - How long will your employment tribunal defence take?

 Your claim will be progressed by Lawyers in our Employment Law team whose details can be found in related people below.
-For the purposes of pricing transparency and legal supervision team leader, Jolyon Berry is supervised by The head of the Litigation team, Steve Webb, and Lisa Dixon and Sam Welham are supervised by Jolyon on Employment matters.
+For the purposes of pricing transparency and legal supervision team leader, Jolyon Berry is supervised by Mary Anne Fedeyko and Sam Welham is supervised by Jolyon on Employment matters.
 Please read their profiles to find out more about the lawyers in our Employment Law team.